 Some carriers use the account number as another data point to verify a port order request, and if the account number does not line up with what they have on file, your port will be rejected.
 The account number is often found on the customer’s bill copy, and sometimes on the CSR.

 How can you avoid this?
-Not all carriers require the account number in the port-out request, so we typically leave the field as optional on our port request form in the Bandwidth Dashboard.
+Not all carriers require the account number in the port-out request, so we typically leave the field as optional on our port request form in the Bandwidth App.
 However, if we know that a carrier requires an account number and you are porting numbers from that carrier, our tool will trigger it as a required field to try to help you resolve this issue before it arises.

 5. Incorrect Billing Telephone Number (BTN)